 The only real downside to SquirrelMail is that the web interface is not well optimized for mobile devices.
 However, a single email account can be accessed by more than one mail client.
 So that shouldn't stop you from connecting your phone's native mail client to the mail server directly, and using SquirrelMail whenever you are sitting at a traditional desktop or laptop computer.

 Many hosting providers offer SquirrelMail directly from the web hosting control panel.

 SquirrelMail Hosting Frequently Asked Questions

-The primary downfall is the lack of a slick mobile interface.
-You can work around this by connecting your device’s native mail client directly to the mail server.
+Since it uses HTML4, you can access it through any browser.
+The downside is the lack of a mobile interface.
+However, you can work around this problem by connecting your phone's native mail client directly to the mail server.

 Do all hosting companies offer SquirrelMail?

 No, some of them provide a different webmail application.